udacity/create-your-own-adventure/english/count-the-marshmellows/sell-on-ebay/drones/evade/evade.md

-while attempting to perform a mid-air summersault, your drones are shot down my machine gun fire.
+while attempting to perform a mid-air summersault, your drones are shot down by machine gun fire.
 S'mores rain down over the land.